diyjac/SDC-P4/README.md

         else:
             self.curImgFtr.applyFilter5()
 ```

 And as explained earlier, we had some versioning issues with the Jupyter notebook and that was abandoned, but wanted to show what was working up to that point.
-In the newer CLI implimentation of the software pipeline, you may generate a diagnostic screen of the image filters using the following syntax:
+In the newer CLI implementation  of the software pipeline, you may generate a diagnostic screen of the image filters using the following syntax:

 ```
 python P4pipeline.py --diag=1 <inputfile> <outputfile>
 ```

 The following sample run:

 ```
 python P4pipeline.py --diag=1 test_images/test1.jpg output_images/test1diag1.jpg
 ```

 Produces this output:

 ![Test1 Diag 2 Output](./output_images/test1diag1.jpg)

 ##### 3.2.3.9 Horizon Line Detection

 You may have noticed that there is a curious yellow line running across the right bottom panel of the test1diag1.jpg diagnostic screen, and ask what that is.
 This is our attempt at detecting the road horizon in the image as part of the **ImageFilter** class.
 It uses the **Sobel XY** (Magnitude) as a threshold for locating the horizon using this algorithm:

 ```